Warninglid

 At the centre of the village is a crossroads, and there sits the Half Moon public house.
 A nearby village - Handcross - provides the post office and convenience store for the locals.
 Over the last quarter century the village has won the Best-Kept Village competition three times.

-There is one school serving Warninglid, namely Warninglid Primary School.
-The school teaches 60 students and is led by Headteacher Marion West.
+There was one school serving Warninglid, namely Warninglid Primary School.
+The school taught 60 students and was led by Headteacher Marion West..
+The school closed in 2021 and has been empty since.
+It was sold to a developer in 2024, but their identity has not been disclosed..